 ‘More than that, with a bit of luck!
 Scott was on the phone to me the other day.
 It seems that they have finally found an entrance to a smaller temple.
 We do not know as yet whose tomb it is.

 Professor Wainright, eminent Egyptologist, was leading some important archaeological excavations opposite Thebes on a field of dunes on the Western Bank of the Nile.
 After three years digging deep and cutting into blocks of rock, they were on the verge of a new discovery.
-The Professor then decided to leave Scott, his second in command and fly to London to press the Committee into allowing his now teenage son, Simon, to join him in Egypt on his new project.
+The professor decided to leave Scott, his second in command and fly to London to press the Committee into allowing his now teenage son, Simon, to join him in Egypt on his new project.

 Master Wainright was following in his father’s footsteps in the study of all things Egyptian, especially in relation to the New Dynasty.

-Now, comfortably seated on the plane, they were happily flying back to Luxor which they kept calling by its ancient name of Thebes.
+Now, comfortably seated on the plane, they were happily flying back to Luxor, which they kept calling by its ancient name of Thebes.

-‘I wonder what lies behind that entrance’, the boy said dreamily, removing the cellophane cover of his lunch box.
+‘I wonder what lies behind that entrance,’ the boy said, removing the cellophane cover of his lunch box.

-‘Scott tells me there is another door’, the father replied eagerly testing his first course of rice and meat, ’ it seems more elaborate than the first one, still in excellent condition, with battle scenes and other figures.
+‘Scott tells me there is another door,’ the father replied testing his first course of rice and meat, ’ it seems more elaborate than the first one, still in excellent condition, with battle scenes and other figures.
 I told him to wait for my instructions.’

 At Cairo Airport, they were met by the expedition truck driver who took them to Thebes and from there to the camp.
 It was the first time for the boy to be on the site of one of his father’s excavations.
 The sun beat down on him and the arid dust prickled his nostrils.
 He saw all sorts of digging utensils lying about and among the debris.
 He looked with amazement at the huge hole dug out of the desert sand.
 He tried holding a square spade and, to everyone’s surprise, he held it firmly, knowing its use perfectly.
 Soon, Simon became the team’s mascot.